rlautan/recras-wordpress-plugin/readme.txt

 = 1.12.0 =
 * Add option to disable automatic resizing of online booking & availability iframes

-= 1.11.5 =
-* Fix selection of newsletters in a contact form

-= 1.11.4 =
-* Fix 500 error, sorry about that :(

-= 1.11.3 =
-* Add explanation why sometimes packages are not available

-= 1.11.2 =
-* Revert iframe change from previous version - did more harm than good

-= 1.11.1 =
-* Show more helpful errors if something goes wrong
-* Fix iframe heights if there is more than one iframe on a page

-= 1.11.0 =
-* Added `[recras-availability]` shortcode to show availability calendar
-* Rename "arrangement" to "package" to reflect text change in Recras
-* Deprecated `[recras-arrangement]` shortcode in favour of `[recras-package]`
-* New icons for TinyMCE buttons
-* Fix loading icon when submitting a contact form
-* Fix empty text on submit button after submitting a contact form

 = Older versions =
 See `changelog.md` for the full changelog.